vendia/blog/posts/2023-03-20-the-blockchain-emperors-new-clothes.md

 createdBy: alexa-vendia
 createdAt: 2023-03-20T19:48:43.907Z
 updatedBy: alexa-vendia
-updatedAt: 2023-03-20T20:31:14.797Z
+updatedAt: 2023-03-20T20:44:30.544Z
 id: caf9afbf-5476-4030-b53d-b4c454c58f86
 ---

-I observed a polarity early in my career, and it has shaped my thinking about data protection ever since.
-Simply put, it's imperative to balance the "need to know'' and the "need to share.”
-But it’s far less simple to always know and manage the dynamic between them.
+It's imperative to balance the "need to know'' and the "need to share.”
+But it’s far less simple to manage the dynamic between those needs.
 Especially when it comes to partner data sharing across clouds, businesses, and industries.

-Both sides have merit:
+- Need to know data kept in complete isolation is low in utility (since no one can use it).

-- Need to know data kept in complete isolation is low in utility (since no one_ _can use it).
+- Need to share data ubiquitously dispersed is relatively low in value (since everyone has access to it), although there’s a special exception for public legal records (like the title to a car or deed to a home).

-- Need to share data ubiquitously dispersed is relatively low in value (since everyone_ _has access to it), although there’s a special exception for public legal records (like the title to a car or deed to a home).
+For most businesses, data lives somewhere in between need to know and need to share.
+It must be immediately and securely accessible to those who have permission to utilize it, and it must be strongly protected from those who don't — which is much more easily said [than done](https://www.bbc.com/news/world-australia-63056838).

-For most businesses, their data lives somewhere in between those two poles: it must be immediately and securely accessible to those who have permission to utilize it, and it must be strongly protected from those who don't.
-Which is much more easily said [than done](https://www.bbc.com/news/world-australia-63056838).
-The average cost of a data breach has climbed to [over $9M](https://www.ibm.com/reports/data-breach), and the cost of a breach is even higher in industries handling the most sensitive data, like healthcare.
+But with the average cost of a data breach climbing to [over $9M](https://www.ibm.com/reports/data-breach), and the cost of a breach is even higher in industries handling the most sensitive data, (we see you Healthcare), where do these competing interests find common ground?

-So where do these competing interests collide?
+###Databases converge with DLT

-One place is in the [convergence](https://thenewstack.io/are-blockchains-databases/) between databases and distributed ledgers.
+One place is in the [convergence](https://thenewstack.io/are-blockchains-databases/) between databases and distributed ledger technology (DLT).
 More database products are being released with [ledger-like properties](https://learn.microsoft.com/en-us/sql/relational-databases/security/ledger/ledger-overview?view=sql-server-ver16) and more blockchains are providing [database-like features](https://www.vendia.com/docs/share/vendia-transaction).
 Given that companies already struggle to secure their data and minimize the impact of data breaches from their centralized systems, business leaders must now find a way to secure data in a more decentralized world — a world that more accurately reflects their business relationships and data-centric interactions.

 By adopting private permissioned blockchain technology, like [Vendia Share](https://www.vendia.com/), companies can bridge the "need to know" and "need to share" divide with confidence in both their data sharing and their data protection.

 <p></p>

 ## Why you want private permissioned blockchain data protection